 So what is the bottom line?
 Which of the two cameras – the Canon 1D Mark II or the Samsung NX1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.